 The non-stationary diabetes treatment environment is particularly challenging as it has a continuous action set.
 This makes importance sampling based estimators subject to much higher variance.
-Consequently, Pro-OLS is not able to reliably capture the impact of non-stationarity and performs similar to FTRL-PG.
-In comparison, ONPG is datainefficient and performs poorly on this domain across all the speeds.
+Consequently, Pro-OLS is not able to reliably capture the impact of non-stationarity and performs similar to ONPG.
+In comparison, the combination of both high variance and performance lag makes FTRL-PG perform poorly across all the speeds.
 The most advantageous algorithm in this environment is Pro-WLS.
-Since Pro-WLS is designed to better tackle variance stemming from importance sampling, it is able to efficiently use the past data to capture the underlying trend and performs well across all the speeds of non-stationarity.
+As it is designed to better tackle variance stemming from importance sampling, Pro-WLS is able to efficiently use the past data to capture the underlying trend and performs well across all the speeds of non-stationarity.